 We do so by providing the technology to enable everyone (individuals, SMEs and enterprises) to own a “HAT Microserver” and have data accounts within, linked to any app, to legally own, store, process and use data (called “self-sovereign data”) and share it with any other app or website, globally.

 Our network business (Asia-based) manages the connections between data wallets and applications as well as the speed, access and quality of self-sovereign data in the network.
-Dataswyft Network also manages the HATLAB studio to grow the community of practice in the design and usage of data wallets as well as support the creation of distributed data ecosystems.
+Dataswyft Network also manages the HATLAB studio to grow the community of practice in the design and usage of data wallets as well as support the creation of distributed data ecosystems that uses self-sovereign data.

 Dataswyft’s goal is to create a “bottom-up” data economy that empower individuals and SMEs with their own self-sovereign data, and emerging a new set of services and businesses using the data that would create social justice - a more equitable division of resources, opportunities, and privileges in society.
 (Read manifesto from our CEO)

-We are a commercial spin-out from a >$50m research programme of 8 U. K. universities to emerge the Data Economy 2.0.
-You can also visit our technology site.
+We are a commercial spin-out from a >$50m research programme of 10 U. K. universities to emerge the Data Economy 2.0.
+You can also visit our network site.

 In May 2013, a group of academics from six universities and diverse disciplines – economics, computing, operations management, strategy, design informatics – came together at Warwick University.
 They were meeting about their £1.2 million UK-government-funded project, whose purpose was to engineer and design a multi-sided market for personal data – one where an individual's data would be owned by the individual.
 This project was dubbed "The HAT" (Hub-of-All-Things).